-Sunnycroft Solar Farm – South Paris, ME
+Sunnycroft Community Solar Farm (South Paris, ME)

 After close to two years in development, in Oct 2014 ReVision Energy completed installation of Maine’s first community solar farm (CSF) at Sunnycroft Farm in Paris, ME.
 The CSF, a cooperative model for installing solar inspired by Community Supported Agriculture (CSAs), facilitates construction of a large solar electric array at a remote side that is co-owned by a group of solar customers who live elsewhere.

 In this case, there are nine co-owners of the Sunnycroft Farm CSF, who will split energy dividends from the 51kw grid-tied solar electric array.
 The shareholder’s investment in the CSF allows them to offset electric usage at their primary homes, which are unsuitable for on-site solar for a variety of reasons (shading, apartment building, etc.).

 The CSF’s structure is enabled by virtual net metering legislation, a set of laws that mandates that the utility allow renewable energy generation at one site be allowed to be used to offset usage at another site.
 Under Maine’s virtual net metering laws, up to 10 individuals can share ownership of a renewable energy project.
 The CSF’s power generation will be automatically shared amongst the investors on a percentage basis depending on the amount of investment an individual has made.
 For instance, a 6% share (equivalent to 12 panels) cost $6,283.
 This investment level is enough to offset daily driving of an electric car such as a Chevy Volt.